All Episodes

 And he doesn't have a plan.

-It now the question is, is it going to work?
+Now, the question is, is it going to work?

 Well, a public policy polling people out of North Carolina have another post today just now.

-I saw it, that Obama's continuing, Democrats are continuing to lose independence across the board on policy after policy after policy.
+Democrats are continuing to lose independence across the board on policy after policy after policy.

-Doesn't matter what he says, it just matters where he is and how often.
+It just matters where he is and how often.

-To uh Baker City, Oregon.
+To Baker City, Oregon.

-Sharon, welcome to the EIB network.
+Sharon, welcome to the EIB Network.

 Great to have you here.